urbinn/urbinn-g2o/README.md

 ---

-There is definetly room for improvement in this setup and we will continue to improve it.
+There is definitely room for improvement in this setup and we will continue to improve it.